Albert Ayler in Greenwich Village: Background

 At the urging of John Coltrane, Impulse!
 Records' first recordings of Ayler were made live.
 A single track recorded at the Village Gate in 1965 was released on the album The New Wave in Jazz and Albert Ayler in Greenwich Village was recorded at the Village Vanguard and Village Theatre, New York City in 1966 and 1967.
 Unusually, Ayler plays alto rather than his more usual tenor on the opening track, a tribute to Coltrane, who was present when the two tracks on side two of the album were recorded.
-The two versions of Ayler’s band heard on the record both feature two bass players, which "sharpens the sound considerably, producing a rock-solid foundation for Ayler’s raw witness".
+The two versions of Ayler's band heard on the record both feature two bass players, which "sharpens the sound considerably, producing a rock-solid foundation for Ayler’s raw witness".

-Further tracks from the same performances were released on the double album The Village Concerts, and both albums, along with the 1965 track mentioned above and one further track, were combined to produce the double CD album Live in Greenwich Village: the Complete Impulse Recordings.
+Further tracks from the same performances were released on the double album The Village Concerts, and both albums, along with the 1965 track mentioned above and one further track, were combined to produce the double CD album Live in Greenwich Village: The Complete Impulse Recordings.

 Reception

 In a 1968 review for DownBeat, Pete Welding awarded the album 5 stars, and wrote: "Ayler and his confreres are creating their own ordered cosmos in their music, as they make that music.
 And this album offers the best, fullest, most perfect view of that musical cosmos I've heard so far...
 The music is vividly alive, churning, full of colors and textures, and relentlessly moving.
 There is a great deal of energy and restless passion to it, yet it doesn't sound 'disturbed' or otherwise disoriented.
 Ayler's music is not at all incomprehensible or difficult of access.
 All it requires is a pair of open ears, a willingness to enter a world of musical thought that might on the surface seem alien and uncomfortable.
 It's not, though.
 The vistas are fresh, the natives friendly and, as the ad says, 'getting there is half the fun.'
 There's a lot of the latter in Ayler's music.
 This album is worth your attention, believe me.
 Ayler may well be the Johnny Dodds of the avant garde, and in my book that's high praise, perhaps the highest."

 Writing for AllMusic, Scott Yanow stated that In Greenwich Village was Ayler's best Impulse! album.
 Commenting on The Complete Impulse Recordings, the authors of The Penguin Guide to Jazz wrote that the sessions "are hugely affirmative and satisfyingly complete without losing a jot of Ayler's angry and premonitory force.
 These are some of the essential post-war jazz recordings, and they include some of Ayler's best playing...
-A remarkable record, to be prized by anyone who shares Ayler's longely vigil on the planet."
+A remarkable record, to be prized by anyone who shares Ayler's lonely vigil on the planet."